jruizcabrejos/jruizcabrejos/content/post/playing-with-colors-20241222/index.md

 title: "Playing with colors"
 ---

+## Grey (not the serie)

-As a kid, whenever I had different colors of paint or colored modelling clay on my hands, I would inevitably end up mixing all of them in an attempt to make this imaginary "super" color.
+As a kid, whenever I had different colors of paint or colored modelling clay [(PLAY-DOH®)](https://www.thatsatrademark.com/blog/play-doh-scent) on my hands, I would inevitably end up mixing all of them in an attempt to make this imaginary "super" color.

 The result would always end up being the same: An ugly grey-ish dark mud color—the kind you get from such a mix.